mihirchronicles/mihirchronicles.github.io/content/essays/masterpiece-seekers.md

 ---
 title: "Masterpiece Seekers"
-tags: ["general"]
+tags: ["life"]
 date: "2018-12-01"
 draft: false
 path: "/essays/masterpiece-seekers"
 ---

-People always ask, "What do you want to do with your life?"
-Then, there is a follow-up question, "What are you good at?"
+People always ask, “What do you want to do with your life?”
+Then, there is a follow-up question, “What are you good at?”
 To be great, both questions need to be answered.

 Let's briefly cover how to answer the first question.
 You are given a plain canvas in your life, and it is up to you to create your masterpiece.
 Before you know what this masterpiece is going to be, you have to explore what options are available to you.